Mentor4Research at Uppsala University

 - carry out a preliminary evaluation of the commercial potential of their research

 The mentors have many years of business experience and are hand-picked based on each researcher's individual situation and needs.
-The program runs for almost a year, from February to November.
+The programme runs for almost a year, from February to November.

-The programme is free of charge and includes mentoring in addition to lectures and workshops.
+The Mentor4Research programme is free of charge and includes lectures and workshops in addition to mentoring.
 It offers rich networking opportunities, both within and outside academia.

 Open to all, regardless of research field